psycopg/psycopg/docs/from_pg2.rst

 PostgreSQL will also reject the execution of several queries at once (separated by semicolon), if they contain parameters.
-If parameters are used you should use distinct `execute()` calls; otherwise you may consider merging the query client-side, using `psycopg3.sql` module.
+If parameters are used you should use distinct `execute()` calls; otherwise you may consider merging the query client-side, using `psycopg.sql` module.

 Certain commands cannot be used with server-side binding, for instance :sql:`SET` or :sql:`NOTIFY`::

     >>> cur.execute("SET timezone TO %s", ["utc"])
     ...
-    psycopg3.errors.SyntaxError: syntax error at or near "$1"
+    psycopg.errors.SyntaxError: syntax error at or near "$1"

 Sometimes PostgreSQL offers an alternative (e.g. :sql:`SELECT set_config()`,
 :sql:`SELECT pg_notify()`).
-If no alternative exist you can use `psycopg3.sql` to compose the query client-side.
+If no alternative exist you can use `psycopg.sql` to compose the query client-side.

 You cannot use :sql:`IN %s` and pass a tuple, because `IN ()` is an SQL